acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 python3 detect.py --config configs/basketball_robot.yaml
 ```

-> **SUCCESS!** You should now see basketball detections being printed to the console or displayed in a window, depending on your configuration.
+> **🟢 Beginner Tip:** SUCCESS!
+You should now see basketball detections being printed to the console or displayed in a window, depending on your configuration.
+If no detections appear, try adjusting the confidence threshold (--conf) to a lower value like 0.1.

+**Why this matters**: These simple commands let you quickly verify that the detection system is working correctly.
+Starting with basic tests helps troubleshoot any issues before moving on to more complex integrations.

 ## 12. Retraining for Different Ball Types